-Goal 3 Act5ion 6: Intensive Behavior Support
+Goal 3 Action 6: Intensive Behavior Support

-Due to the increase in low-income students experiencing trauma and challenging situations, there is a need to add behavior consultants as an extended to service.
+Due to the increase in low-income students experiencing trauma and challenging situations, there is a need to add behavior consultants as an extension to this service.
 This expanded action will fund four additional consultants.